-To simplify fuel operations, the DoD adopted a single-fuel concept that requires the USAF to use only one fuel while deployed.
-Generally, one fuel is easier to manage than multiple fuels (i.e., fuel transportation, storage, and distribution) and lessens the possibility of dispensing the wrong fuel.
-JP-8 or Jet A is usually the fuel used during deployment due to enhanced long-term storage stability, improved cold weather vehicle operation, and reduced fuel system corrosion problems.
-However, ULSD fuel is now required to be used in on-road and non-road internal combustion engines in the United States and many countries.
-Consequently, problems can arise when engines designed to burn ULSD are not compatible with JP-8/Jet A (or any other non-ULSD).
+Failure to use ULSD fuel (fuel contains 15 parts-per-million or less of sulfur) in Tier 4 engines, particularly, can result in severe engine damage or catastrophic engine failure.
+Consequently, severe mission critical problems can arise when engines designed to burn low sulfur fuel are not compatible with a fuel that contains sulfur.
 Therefore, to retain combat readiness, an engine/equipment is automatically exempt if it would need sulfur-sensitive technology to comply with emission standards and it is intended to be used in areas outside the United States where ULSD fuel is unavailable [40 CFR §1068.225(a)(4)].